How to stop a cat from pooping in the house

 Human interaction is very important

 Always provide predictable, consistent and positive actions when with your kitty.
-Be kind to him and create interactive bonding sessions.
-Even more important is to initiate and stop any cosy, hugging sessions on your cat’s terms.
+Be kind to them and create interactive bonding sessions.
+But only let it be on your cat’s terms, otherwise forcing cuddles on them may make them more stressed.

-Try not to disrupt the cat’s sense of smell
+Try not to disrupt your cat’s sense of smell

-In their environment, a cat will sense an odour which is made up of many things.
-Other pets, furniture, people and virtually anything in the home.
+In their environment, a cat will sense an odour that is made up of many things – other pets, furniture, people and virtually anything in the home.
 A cat can very easily become stressed by any change in this collective odour.
-Consider your feline pet when you introduce any new smells to the home.
-These can be new furniture, new cleaning products and perfumes.
+Consider your feline pet when you introduce any new smells to the home – these can be from new furniture, new cleaning products and perfumes.